Real Madrid news: Jose Mourinho killed everyone, even Cristiano Ronaldo - Emmanuel Adebayor | Goal.com

 And Adebayor has lifted the lid on one dressing-room meltdown that saw Mourinho take out his frustration on his fellow Portuguese.

 "At Real, we were winning 3-0 at half-time.
-[Mourinho] came into the dressing room and went mental," he recalled to Sportsmail.
+[Mourinho] came into the dressing room and went mental," he recalled to the Daily Mail .

 "He kicked the fridge, kicked the television, threw water.
 He killed everyone.
 I remember he once killed Ronaldo after he scored a hat-trick.